 50ml of Vermouth

-800ml of rich stock (I use Kallø French onion cubes or Knorr stock pots as they are fantastic and I use two for this recipe but you can use any other flavour that you prefer)
+800ml of rich stock (I use Kallø French onion cubes as they are really delicious, I use two for this recipe)

 Truffle oil to taste for serving (you don’t need much)